Smantii/dctkit/docs/theory.md

 **Definition 32**.
 A collection of cells defines a **cell complex** if it satisfies the following rules:

 - The boundary of each $p$-cell (for $p > 0$) comprises the union of lower-order $p$-cells.

 - The intersection of any two cells is either empty or a boundary element of both cells.
 :::
 ::::

-This definition is exactly the concept of discrete manifold in [@grinspun2006discrete] (see p.
+This definition is exactly the concept of discrete manifold in (Grinspun et al. 2006) (see p.
 43, Section 3.1.5).
-In [@hirani2003discrete] cell complexes defined according to the previous statement are called *manifold-like cell complex*.
+In (Hirani 2003) cell complexes defined according to the previous statement are called *manifold-like cell complex*.
 Hence, we can think that a cell complex is the discrete counterpart of a manifold, in the sense that in discrete calculus it plays the role of a manifold in classical exterior calculus.

 A **simplicial complex** is a cell complex in which every $p$-cell is a
 $p$-simplex.

-![An example of a $2$-simplicial complex (left) and a not simplicial complex
+![An example of a $2$-simplicial complex (left) and a not simplicial complex (right).](Figures/Cell%20complex%20vs%20not%20cell%20complex.png){width="8cm" height="5cm"}
-(right).](Figures/Cell complex vs not cell complex.png){width="8cm"
-height="5cm"}

 We now introduce some operative definitions that we are going to use in